gavinmdouglas/parallel_joblog_summary/README.md

 # parallel_joblog_summary

-**Script for summarizing GNU parallel joblog file, to identify how many and which jobs failed (if any)**
+**Script for summarizing GNU parallel joblog file.
+Useful for identifying how many and which jobs failed (if any), and to ensure that all commands finished successfully.**

 [GNU parallel](https://git.savannah.gnu.org/cgit/parallel.git) is an extremely useful tool for parallelizing commands on the command-line.
 You can see this [tutorial](https://github.com/LangilleLab/microbiome_helper/wiki/Quick-Introduction-to-GNU-Parallel) from 2017 that I wrote to showcase some of the key features.